GreenLemonProtocol/dksap-polkadot/README.md

 * Both the sender and receiver can compute a shared secret c using the ECDH: c = H(r^s^G) = H(r^S) = H(s^R), where H(^) is a cryptographic hash function.

-* The sender uses c^G + B as the ephemeral destination address for sending the payment.
+* The sender uses c^G + B as the ephemeral destination address for sending the token.

-* The receiver actively monitors the blockchain and checks whether some transaction has been sent to the purported destination address c^G + B. Depending on whether the wallet is encrypted, the receiver can compute the same destination address in two different ways, i.e., c^G + B = (c + b)^G. If there is a match, the payment can be spent using the corresponding private key c + b.
+* The receiver actively monitors the blockchain and checks whether some transaction has been sent to the purported destination address c^G + B. Depending on whether the wallet is encrypted, the receiver can compute the same destination address in two different ways, i.e., c^G + B = (c + b)^G. If there is a match, the token can be spent using the corresponding private key c + b.
 Note that the ephemeral private key c + b can only be computed by the receiver.

 In DKSAP, if an auditor or a proxy server exists in the system, the receiver can share the ‘scan private key’ s and the ‘spend public key’ B with the auditor/proxy server so that those entities can scan the blockchain transaction on behalf of the receiver.
-However, they are not able the compute the ephemeral private key c + b and spend the payment.
+However, they are not able the compute the ephemeral private key c + b and transfer the token.

 ### Project Details
 This project demonstrates how to build non-fungible tokens with an anonymous owner for the Polkadot ecosystem.